danb7788/fhir-patient-viewer/README.md

 tool for displaying raw FHIR patient data and their relationships in an intuitive, visually-pleasant way.

-Content expressiveness and interactivity helps professionals in the healthcare industry understand the FHIR specification better:
+Content expressiveness and interactivity help professionals in the healthcare industry understand the FHIR specification better:

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6784845/